TiTiKy441/IpHlpApiConnectionsWrapper/README.md

 Above said only applies to BROWSER-HIDDEN functions, non browser-hidden functions are safe and fast to use.

-Static function use internal (only for compiled use) function `GetPinnableReference()`, so if the dotnet removes it, it would be impossible to implmenet stack allocation.
+Static function use internal (only for compiler use) function `GetPinnableReference()`, so if the dotnet removes it, it would be impossible to implmenet stack allocation.